New restaurant to open in vacant Arcadia Brewing company location - NewsBreak

 Related

-Schuler's restaurant in Marshall, known for fine dining, hosted an open-house Thursday to display their new second and third story apartments.
+Schuler's restaurant in Marshall hosted an open-house on Thursday to display their new second and third story apartments.
 Thursday's event gave people a chance to see phase one of the renovation Royal Hotel and Apartments project.
-"We have put in seven apartments and an elevator into the...
+"We have put in seven apartments and an elevator into the building.
+The units...

 Grand Rapids family-owned ornament business goes viral